nabeelp/GoProcure/README.md

 ## Tools

-- `gopro-download`: Download media files from GoPro Cloud
+- `gopro-download.py`: Download media files from GoPro Cloud
-- `gopro-organize`: Organize local media files by date and update their metadata to reflect the actual capture date
+- `gopro-organize.py`: Organize local media files by date and update their metadata to reflect the actual capture date
-- `gopro-sync`: Download and organize files in one step
+- `gopro-sync.py`: Download and organize files in one step

 ## Installation